Abhiramikannan/UST-Observability/01_notes.md

 It helps teams detect, diagnose, and resolve issues in complex software systems.

-1.What is the cost of downtime?
-	morethan 150 dollars
+1. What is the cost of downtime? morethan 150 dollars

-2.reliablity and resilience?
+2. reliablity and resilience?
 	reliability->ability of a system to perform its desired function without undergoing failure
 	resilience: fails but how to come back to norml state?

 4. if code is not optimized-code optimization needed.

-3.refactoring? companies focus?-helps to do code optimization.
+5. refactoring? companies focus?-helps to do code optimization.

-4.Monitoring
+6. Monitoring
 	infrastructure monitoring
 	application monitoring
 threshold will be defined in monitoring,if it goes above-need action